enzuru/company-spell/README.md

 ![A dropdown selection in Emacs with word suggestions](doc/example.gif)

-**If you are happy with company-ispell, this package is not for you, and you are encouraged to stick with company-ispell.**
+**If you are happy with `company-ispell`, this package is not for you, and you are encouraged to stick with company-ispell.**

 `company-spell` is a hackable minimalist framework for spellchecking.